tymyrddin/blue-devsecops/source/docs/azure/blob.md

 ### Best practices

 * Enable log alerts using the Azure Monitor service to track access to the Azure Blob storage and raise alerts (such as multiple failed access attempts to Blob storage in a short period of time).
-* Enable Azure storage logging to audit all authorization events for access to the Azure Blob storage.
+* Enable Azure storage logging to audit all authorisation events for access to the Azure Blob storage.
-* Log anonymous successful access attempts to locate an unauthorized access attempt to the Azure Blob storage.
+* Log anonymous successful access attempts to locate an unauthorised access attempt to the Azure Blob storage.
 * Enable Azure Defender for Storage to receive security alerts in the Azure Security Center console.